tvdboom/ATOM/docs_sources/user_guide.md

 !!! tip
     Use the [plot_feature_importance](API/plots/plot_feature_importance.md) method to
     examine how much a specific feature contributes to the final predictions.
-If the model doesn't have a `feature_importances_` attribute, use [plot_permutation_importance](API/plots/plot_permutation_importance.md) instead.
+If the model doesn"t have a `feature_importances_` attribute, use [plot_permutation_importance](API/plots/plot_permutation_importance.md) instead.

 !!!warning
-    The RFE and RFECV strategies don't work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility of the APIs.
+    The RFE and RFECV strategies don"t work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility of the APIs.